 Tenure track hires are paired with faculty mentors for their first full time year.
 It is not mandatory that faculty mentors work in the same department or division as their mentee.
 Mentors should not serve on the new faculty’s tenure review committee Mentors can fulfill their Flex obligation through the time spent with the new hires at Nexus meetings and during formal and informal meetings with their mentees.

-Nexus meetings are scheduled during mandatory Flex days at the beginning of each semester, and for the second Thursday of each month, 4-6 pm, throughout fall and spring.
+Nexus meetings are scheduled during mandatory Flex days at the beginning of each term, and for the second Thursday of each month, 4-6 pm, throughout fall and spring.
 Additionally, new hires attend a 2-day district orientation in August: one day covering policies and procedures, the second day being a bus tour of the district’s campuses and service area.

-Orientation sessions and workshops on the part time faculty evaluation process are offered at the beginning of each semester for new and returning part time faculty.
+Orientation sessions and workshops on the part time faculty evaluation process are offered at the beginning of each term for new and returning part time faculty.
 Additionally, a workshop titled Demystifying the DVC Hiring Process is offered semesters in which full time faculty positions are open.
 This workshop is open to all interested in applying for tenure track, full time positions.